 The directory entry is displayed with its detailed information.
-Only attributes for which a value is stored are shown ( $\rightarrow$ p.
+Only attributes for which a value is stored are shown (\rightarrow p.
 131).

-- Use to scroll through the entry. - Press the End call key or the Back display key to close the entry.
+- Use to scroll through the entry. - Press the End call key so r the Back display key to close the entry.